erik-corder/NextJs/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Pre-rendering & Data Fetching Intro
+Pre-rendering & Data Fetching Intro a.Type of pre-rendering
-    a.
-Type of pre-rendering
-        i.
-Static Generation
+	i.Static Generation
 		1. Without data
 		2. With data
-            3. Incremental static generation
+		3.Incremental static generation
             4. Dynamic parameters when fetching data ii.
 Server-side rendering
             1. Data-fetching